9 Ways to Keep Your CPD Record Up To Date

-Evaluation is similar to reflection, but this process is more about putting together some ideas on how you are going to change.
+Evaluation is similar to reflection.
+But this process is more about putting together some ideas on how you are going to change.
 Sometimes just going through the motions and making yourself aware of the areas in which you need to improve is enough.
-Often when we do the same thing daily we slip into bad habits without even noticing, until someone calls you out on them.
+Often when we do the same thing daily we slip into bad habits without even noticing; until someone calls you out on them.
 For any other weaknesses that need further improvement, you have the final step.

-This is such an important thing to do.
 You need to write down any areas for improvement that your evaluation flagged up.
 Remember to keep reviewing these actions, and make sure you actually do something about it using the most appropriate CPD activity.

 You may already have an email inbox that is flooded with spam each day, but one really easy way to keep up to date with your sector is by signing up to newsletters.
 There are often lots of changes that happen within the Further Education sector, so receiving regular updates is important.